Creepy Urban Legends Part One!

 The most notorious forest in Massachusetts might be called the Bridgewater Triangle though it isn’t known for hundreds of disappearances.
 Being a hotbed for paranormal activity, this forest has had reported sightings of just about any supernatural thing you can think of.
 Murders, suicides, animals being brutally mutilated as well as Satanic rituals, floating orbs, hooded figured and even UFO sightings.
 If you were looking for somewhere to throw a Halloween party, this might be the place!

-If you’re seeking a little entertainment in Michigan you might want to consider visiting Michigan’s historic Calument Theater.
-It plays hosts to many local productions and is just what you’d expect in such an old building; it’s even got a ghost or two.
+If you’re seeking a little entertainment in Michigan you might want to consider visiting Michigan’s historic Calumet Theater.
+It plays host to many local productions and is just what you’d expect in such an old building; it’s even got a ghost or two.
 One of the more noteworthy ghosts was a Polish opera singer named Madame Helen Modjeska.
-Before her passing in 1909 Helen performed at the Calument three times though it appeared even death couldn’t keep her from the theaters.
-Actors and visitors alike have claimed to see Madame Modjeska many times over the years; including one actress who was stumbling horribly over her lines one evening, she insisted it was Madame Madame Modjeska appeared by her side to help her by mouthing the lines perfectly.
+Before her passing in 1909 Helen performed at the Calumet three times though it appeared even death couldn’t keep her from the theaters.
+Actors and visitors alike have claimed to see Madame Modjeska many times over the years; including one actress who was stumbling horribly over her lines one evening, she insisted it was Madame Madame Modjeska who appeared by her side to help her by mouthing the lines perfectly.

 MINNESOTA- Phantom Kangaroo

 A phantom kangaroo looks exactly how it sounds, at least that’s what the people of Coon Rapids say.
 It’s an aggressive kangaroo, with glowing eyes and the ability to disappear and appear in the blink of an eye.
 It was most active in 1957-1967, often seen going through people’s garbage cans, killing local pets and occasionally chasing people that got too close.

 MISSISSIPPI- Mercritis Cover Up